Akshat-Das/Akshat-Das/README.md

 - 🔭 I’m currently working on honing my skills in MERN stack
 - 🌱 I’m currently learning Gatsby JS and Typescript
 - 👯 I’m looking to collaborate on any project that is interesting
-- ⚡ Fun fact: I love to play sports
+- ⚡ Fun fact: I love to play sports and research about tech

 <h3 align="left">Connect with me:</h3>